Laudenbach Periodontics & Dental Implants

 Benefits of Bone Grafting for Dental Implants

 Successful bone grafting enables the placement of properly sized implants in optimal positions, contributing to better long-term stability and natural-looking results.
-Patients can expect improved chewing function, speech clarity, and confidence in their smile restoration following comprehensive bone augmentation treatment.
+Patients can expect improved chewing function, speech clarity, and renewed confidence in their smile.
+For patients with severe bone loss, procedures like ridge augmentation and sinus augmentation can make implants possible even in the most challenging anatomical situations.

 Types of Bone Grafts

 Understanding the different types of bone grafting materials helps patients make informed decisions about their treatment options.
-Each type offers specific benefits depending on the patient’s individual needs and treatment goals.
+Each type offers specific benefits depending on the patient’s individual needs, medical history, and treatment goals.
+Our periodontists carefully review all options with you during your consultation.

 Autogenous Bone Grafts